 While completely harmless, it’s normal to feel irritated by the appearance of stretch marks.
 And unfortunately, despite various products claiming to prevent them, the jury is still out on how effective these products are.
 That’s right — there is no guarantee that cream, oil or ointment will prevent or eliminate them.

-However, there are some ways to assist the likelihood or severity of developing stretch marks.
+However, there are some ways to assist the likelihood or severity of developing stretch marks during pregnancy.
 These include:

 - Stay hydrated: Keep your body hydrated — inside and out — by drinking plenty of water and moisturising your skin regularly.